Greenbriar, Delta & Rutland

 • Paper towel or a coffee filter

-I apply some of the Goo Gone to the paper and place it over the track and roll the car over it.
+I apply some of the 70% Alcohol to the paper and place it over the track and roll the car over it.
 Just a couple of passes and the wheels are clean.
-I then roll the car over a second paper to help remove any excess Goo Gone.
+I then roll the car over a second paper to help remove any excess 70% Alcohol.

 The following Do, Don'ts and Try's are my opinion and are not carved in stone.